 Is face injury swelling serious?

 Face injury swelling may or may not be a sign of a serious injury, which is why it is so important to have your injuries checked out by your GP or at hospital.
 You may have ruptured blood vessels in your face, which can lead to swelling and bruising.
 You may have broken your nose after a slip and fall, which can cause puffiness and swelling around the cheeks, eyes and nose.
 Or you may not be aware you have suffered a serious head or facial injury but be suffering from unexplained swelling, for example after banging your head on the window of the car in a collision.

 It’s always best to have any unexplained swelling examined by a doctor, as you may need treatment to prevent things from getting worse.
 Most swelling caused by a fracture or other injury will subside within a few days and weeks, but you can use ice packs at home to reduce swelling and ease pain.

 Claiming compensation after your accident

 If your accident was somebody else’s fault then you could be in line to receive personal injury compensation.
 It may be that you sustained a minor facial injury such as a laceration or concussion.
-But if swelling occurred and you needed to seek medical attention, you could make a 100% no-win, no-fee claim with Accident Advice Helpline.
-You can call our freephone helpline at any time on 0800 689 0500 (or 0333 500 0993 from a mobile) and speak to our expert advisors for confidential, no-obligation advice.
+But if swelling occurred and you needed to seek medical attention, you could make a no win no fee claim with Accident Advice Helpline.
+You can call our freephone helpline at any time on 0800 689 5659 and speak to our expert advisors for confidential, no-obligation advice.